Skip to main content

 ParameterDescription

-- issuewild: Specifies the CA allowed to issue wildcard certificates
+- issuewild: CA that can issue wildcard certs

 CAA record example